 It's a great project and a great learning opportunity for me - the challenges usually aren't very far apart but the solutions also seem to come relatively easy, you just have to be a bit entrepreneurial and trust in the process!
 Kiribati is an interesting place to live for a while - the country faces lots of similar challenges with other underdeveloped nations but the added complication of climate change and sea level rise feels pretty tangible on an atoll where the highest point is only 3 m above sea level.
 Aside from that, Kiribati is a beautiful place with equally beautiful and friendly people.
 The way of life here is pretty relaxed which doesn't always help project targets and deadlines, but it certainly seems to make people pretty happy and it's hard to not let the attitude rub off on you.

 I think EWBNZ is in a really exciting time where they are scaling up their efforts and placements like these are a great opportunity for people to get involved with work that is interesting, challenging and rewarding.
 I am really grateful for the opportunity to undertake this project on behalf of EWBNZ and hopefully there will be plenty more in the future so that EWBNZ can keep doing what they do best - providing engineering knowledge to empower people to a live of better opportunity.”

-Jules's mahi is made possible by the amazing support of the New Zealand Ministry of Foreign Affairs and VSA!
+Jules's mahi is made possible by the amazing support of the New Zealand Ministry of Foreign Affairs and Trade and VSA!